The EBRD’s strong relationship with EU institutions is multi-faceted and extremely wide-ranging.

 The Neighbourhood Investment Facility (NIF) supports infrastructure projects in the transport, energy, financial, social and environmental sectors by combining EU grant resources with loans from European development financing institutions.
 NIF funding is particularly focused on the Eastern Partnership (EaP) countries and the southern and eastern Mediterranean (SEMED) region.

 The Asia Investment Facility.
-In 2015, the EU and the EBRD signed their first agreement under the AIF.
+The EU and the EBRD signed their first agreement under the AIF in 2015.
 The AIF contributes €9.26 million to support economic diversification by providing access to finance for SMEs in Mongolia.

 The EBRD and the EU also work side-by-side in the framework of multi-donor funds managed by the EBRD.